-NY State Climate Action Plan Council Scoping Report 2022 Slides on economy-wide solutions and Draft Scoping Plan about what is included in the Inflation Reduction Act legislation-NOT general research on the topic.
+READ NY State Climate Action Plan Council Scoping Report 2022 Slides on economy-wide solutions (13 slides).

-Review US Inflation Reduction Act - Each student will present (5 min) on one element of the Act's investments in climate change reduction and a green economy - see NY Times article and conduct independent research on your specific part of the legislation.
-It must be targeted to provisions of and explaining
+Review US Inflation Reduction Act passed August 2022 - Each student will present (5 min) on one element of the Act's investments in climate change reduction and a green economy - see NY Times article and conduct independent research on your specific part of the legislation.
+It must be targeted to provisions of and explaining about what is included in the Inflation Reduction Act legislation-NOT general research on the topic.